-In Lower Elementary, students learn about the origin and features of the Earth and how it impacts human life.
+In the Lower School, students learn about the origin and features of the Earth and how it impacts human life.
 They explore the natural order and laws of the universe, perceive the delicate balance of these natural laws, and begin to see the need for their contribution to maintain the vulnerable vitality of their environment.
-Topics include: the creation of the universe, the timeline of life, the composition of the Earth, the work of the sun and Earth, the role of air and water, the classifications of animals and plants, ecosystems, light, sound, magnetism and simple machines.
+Topics include the creation of the universe, the timeline of life, the composition of the Earth, the work of the Sun and Earth, the role of air and water, the classifications of animals and plants, ecosystems, light, sound, magnetism and simple machines.

-The Elementary mathematics program uses Montessori materials and methodologies, Singapore Math materials and other resources.
-In Lower Elementary, students begin to develop proficiency in mental math and mathematical reasoning.
+The Lower and Upper School Elementary mathematics program uses Montessori materials and methodologies, Singapore Math, Key to Series, Miquan and other resources.
+In the Lower School, students begin to develop proficiency in mental math and mathematical reasoning.
 They are encouraged to think flexibly, and to test the accuracy of their work by asking themselves what is reasonable.
 Topics include the history of numbers and number systems; measurement of length, weight, capacity; understanding of temperature, time, money; place value of whole numbers, common fractions and decimal fractions; ordering, rounding and estimating; addition, subtraction, multiplication and division; addition and subtraction of common fractions and decimal fractions; factors and multiples; graphing; word problem solving; mental math strategies; and commutative and associative properties of numbers.

-In Upper Elementary, students develop a more sophisticated understanding of math by deepening their number sense, particularly with fractional numbers, and by deepening their understanding of basic operations.
+In the Upper School, students develop a more sophisticated understanding of math by deepening their number sense, particularly with fractional numbers, and by deepening their understanding of basic operations.
 The curriculum emphasizes: